RhodiumToad/pllua-ng/README.md

 Execution now returns a table with no number keys (#t == 0) in the event of no matching rows, whereas the old version returned nil.
 The result is also currently a plain table, not an object.

+spi.prepare takes an options table with these possible values:

+      scroll = true or false
+      no_scroll = true
+      fast_start = true
+      custom_plan = true
+      generic_plan = true
+      fetch_count = integer

+Note that "scroll" and "no_scroll" are independent options to the planner, but we treat { scroll = false } as if it were { no_scroll = true }
+because not doing so would be too confusing.
+The fetch_count value is used only by the :rows iterator, to determine how much prefetch to use;
+the default is 50.
+(Smaller values might be desirable for fetching very large rows, or a value of 1 disables prefetch entirely.)

 Cursors work: